plokhotnyuk/jsoniter-scala/README.md

 - Releases for different Scala versions: 2.11, 2.12, 2.13
 - Suppressing of all WartRemover warnings for generated codecs
 - Support of shading to another package for locking on a particular released version
-- Patch versions are backward and forward compatible
+- Patch versions are backward and forward compatible, minor versions are backward compatible
 - Support of compilation to a native image by GraalVM
 - Support of Scala.js 1.0+